 System dynamics: what's actually driving resistance

-Causal loop diagram — system dynamics lens on AI adoption
+Causal loop diagram — system dynamics lens on AI adoption.
+See how resistance actually works →

 What makes this different

-I work at the intersection of executive leadership coaching, organizational change management, and AI adoption strategy — three disciplines that rarely come together in one practitioner, and that together unlock transformation neither could achieve alone.
+I work at the intersection of leadership coaching, organizational change management, and AI adoption strategy — three disciplines that rarely come together in one practitioner, and that together unlock transformation neither could achieve alone.
+Underneath all three is one conviction: people don't resist change — they resist being changed without being seen.
+That's where adoption actually lives, and it's where I work.

 Using mindfulness practices, systems awareness, and evidence-based tools like Hogan Assessments, I help leaders see what others miss — about themselves, their teams, and the patterns keeping them stuck.
 Leaders come to me unsure.
 They leave clear.